-Please reserve your academic dress for your ceremony in advance by completing the paper gown hire form (and returning it to Gray and Son of Durham, not the University) or by filling in the online form at Grays of Durham website, no later than 22 November 2013.
-If you do not wish to pay in advance, you may pay on the day, but by cash only.
+Please reserve your academic dress for your ceremony in advance by completing the paper gown hire form (and returning it to Gray and Son of Durham, not the University) or by filling in the online form at Grays of Durham website, no later than 16 June 2014 (for July 2014 ceremonies).
+If you do not wish to pay in advance, you may pay on the day of your ceremony, but by cash only.
 If you intend to pay by cash on the day, please state this on the gown hire form when you return it.

 The hire charges are as follows:

 The Robemakers will bring all academic dress to the University, and you will be able to collect yours on the day of your ceremony.

 Please ensure that you return your academic dress to the point of collection before the end of the day, because the hire charge is for the day of your ceremony only.

 Please note that most academic dress at Newcastle University does not include a mortar board, by tradition.
 However, if you wish to wear a mortar board whilst you are having your official photographs taken, the photographers will be able to provide you with one.

 The contact details for the robemakers are as follows:

 Gray & Son Robemakers (Durham) Limited

 Address: 4 Neville Street, Durham, DH1 4EY

 Fax: 0191 386 0689